Server Settings

 Supported authentications

 Select the supported authentications for your server.
-You can choose between the following options: User credentials (account and password), Integrated Windows Authentication (Single Sign On), Azure Active Directory or OpenID Connect.
+You can choose between the following options: Standard Authentication, Integrated Windows Authentication (Single Sign On), Windows Domain Credentials (FQUN or UPN and password), Entra ID (formerly Azure AD), OpenID Connect, or Passkeys (WebAuthn).
 The server supports activating more than one authentication mode at the same time.

-HINT: For more information on the Integrated Windows Authentication as well as the required settings please check the following support portal article: How do I log on to the Enterprise Server using the Integrated Windows Authentication (SSO)?
+HINT: For more information on the Integrated Windows Authentication as well as the required settings, please check the following support portal article: How do I log on to the Enterprise Server using the Integrated Windows Authentication (SSO)?

 Supported clients